 These poles have all of the great features of a lightweight carbon fiber pole, with a design that allows them to have more strength.
-The price is great if you’re looking for a quality product for a good price..
+The price is great if you’re looking for a quality product at a good price.

 However keep in mind that even when collapsed, they can be a bit long.